workdojos/Ghostwriters-leaderboard-Vantajs/public/pilots/Adalynn.md

 Browse other AI-generated missions to the lower left of your screen, other co-pilots to the right.

-Purchase a co-pilot including its own server and dojo via the following link:
+Every dojo has its own server AND co-pilot, get one via the following link:

 https://workmates.live/marketplace [:diamonds:](https://workmates.live/marketplace)